NASA'S Gateways to

 Competition Overview

 The Gateways to Blue Skies competition is open to full-time or part-time undergraduate and graduate students at an accredited U.S.-based community college, college, or university.
-Teams may include senior capstone students, clubs, multi-university teams, and/or multi-disciplinary teams.
-Multi-disciplinary teams and teams from Minority Serving Institutions are highly encouraged to apply!
+Teams may include senior capstone students, clubs, multi-university teams, and/or multidisciplinary teams.
+Multidisciplinary teams and teams from Minority Serving Institutions are highly encouraged to apply!

 UNIVERSITY TEAMS MUST INCLUDE: